 Tiger symbolism and meanings include strength, cunning, majesty, independence, and immortality.
-As they are native to Asia and Siberia, Russia, tigers appear in the mythology and folklore of many cultures throughout these regions.
-In addition, the tiger spirit animal is an important figure in the spiritual beliefs of locals from these areas and other people around the world.
+As they are native to Asia and Siberia, Russia, tigers appear in the mythology and folklore of many cultures throughout these regions and beyond.
+In addition, the tiger spirit animal is an important figure in the spiritual beliefs of local people from these cultures as well as many others around the world.

 Table of Contents

 - White Tiger Symbolism

 - Tiger Symbolism in India and Hindu Mythology

 - The Year of the Tiger